 Enabling Disruption in Construction

-Dan Wilson | April 13, 2023
+Dan Wilson | August 5, 2025

-The Australian construction industry is at a turning point as the number of projects increases while productivity decreases.
-Experts tout the current state of inefficiency is due to the industry’s stagnant operations being unable to manage the shortages and uncertainty in its supply chain.
-History shows us that this state indicates an industry ready for disruption.
+For a number of years, the Australian construction industry has seen the number of projects increase while productivity decreases.
+Experts tout that this inefficiency is a result of the industry's stagnant operations being unable to manage shortages and uncertainty in its supply chain.
+History tells us that the industry is ready for disruption.

 Disruption, what?

-Industries such as healthcare or telecommunications have experienced product led disruption but it’s unlikely construction will find disruption coming from new products or materials.
+Industries such as healthcare or telecommunications have experienced product-led disruption but it’s unlikely construction will find disruption coming from new products or materials.

 Instead, disruption will come from existing organisations that are able to adopt new technologies and innovate their value networks to outperform their competitors.